qlik-oss/core-assisted-prescription/README.md

 * **Analytics UI** - `/`, the default UI.
 * **Kibana Dashboard** - `/kibana/`, used to view logs from the different services — only available if the logging stack is included during deployment.
 * **Swarm Visualizer** - `/viz/`, used to see an overview of the deployment, and where services are running.
 Only available in Swarm mode.
 * **Grafana** - `/grafana/`, used to see an overview of monitoring and performance of the deployed services.
-Only available if the monitoirng stack is included during deployment.
+Only available if the monitoring stack is included during deployment.

 ### Ports